 - Here’s another query.
 Joe parks his car at 9:00 a.m. in a parking space regulated by a parking sign prohibiting parking from 10:00 a.m. until 2:00 p.m.
 Does Joe have until 10:06 a.m. or 2:06 p.m. to move his car?

 How to apply the 5 minute grace period to ASP

-- The 5 minute grace period applies to the beginning of the ASP rule.
-Joe is given 5 NYC minutes to add to 8:30 a.m. starting time.
-A parking ticket warrior is prohibited from issuing a parking ticket until 8:36 a.m.
+- The 5-minute grace period applies to the beginning of the ASP rule.
+The Evil Empire grants Joe 5 NYC minutes to add to the 8:30 a.m. starting time.
+The grace period rule prohibits a parking ticket warrior from issuing a parking ticket until 8:36 a.m.

 Myth #1 debunked!

-How to apply the grace period rule to parking in a muni-meter zone
+How to apply the grace period rule to parking in a parking-meter zone

 - The 5-minute grace period is added to the end of Joe’s parking time in a muni-meter zone.
 Joe is granted 5 minutes after the expiration of the time on his muni-meter receipt to dash back to his chariot and skedaddle.
 A parking ticket warrior is prohibited from issuing a parking ticket until 3:06 p.m.

-- The 5-minute grace period is a defense to a failure to display muni-meter receipt parking violation (VC38) if the start time on your muni-meter receipt is within 5-minutes of the “time of the offense” entered on the parking ticket
+- The 5-minute grace period is a defense to a failure to display a muni-meter receipt parking violation (VC38) if the start time on your muni-meter receipt is within 5 minutes of the “time of the offense” entered on the parking ticket